 You can contact us by sending email to email@example.com.

 If you believe you have found a bug in the latest version of Abel, Mabel or Mobel, please do tell us, so that we can correct it and make a new version available to you and others.
 The latest versions of Abel and Mabel are available as an update for free download by buyers of the original software.
-Updates for Mobel are also free, via the App Store.
+Updates for Mobel are also free, via the App Store and Google Play store.

-If you are having problems installing Abel/Mabel/Mobel, or getting it to run properly after you've installed it, please look through the known problems below and also look at the troubleshooting section of the Abel/Mabel documentation before contacting us for help.
+If you are having problems with Abel/Mabel/Mobel, please look through the known problems below and also look at the troubleshooting section of the Abel/Mabel documentation before contacting us for help.

-If you've got a problem and you're not using the latest version of Abel/Mabel/Mobel, download and install the latest version: the problem may already be fixed!
+If you've got a problem and you're not using the latest version of Abel/Mabel, download and install the latest version: the problem may already be fixed!
 For Mobel, download the latest update from the App Store or Google Play store.
 (For the Play store, start the app, tap the menu button (three horizontal bars), then select My Apps & Games.)

-Abel 3.9.2 and 3.10 require Pentium IV processors or later (any x86-compatible processor made this century!).
+Versions of Abel from 3.9.2 onwards require Pentium IV processors or later (any x86-compatible processor made this century!).
 If you have a very old PC with a Pentium III processor, contact the support address (above) for assistance.